 - Fatty liver disease

-Can you still get pregnant if you have PCOS?
+Can you still get pregnant if you have PMOS?

-You can still get pregnant if you have PCOS, but it may be more challenging due to irregular ovulation or lack of ovulation.
+You can still get pregnant if you have PMOS, but it may be more challenging due to irregular ovulation or lack of ovulation.

-Many people with PCOS successfully conceive with the right treatments and lifestyle changes.
-Some ways to improve fertility with PCOS include:
+Many people with PMOS successfully conceive with the right treatments and lifestyle changes.
+Some ways to improve fertility with PMOS include:

 - Lifestyle changes: Maintaining a healthy weight, eating a balanced diet, and exercising regularly can help regulate hormones and improve ovulation.